WHAT ARE TREATMENT PLANTS AND WHO ARE THEY FOR?

 Reed Beds are a type of sewage treatment system which are very effective in cleaning waste water.

-- As such, they’re seen as the most environmentally friendly type of system,
+- They are seen as the most environmentally friendly type of system

-- And can be built for new developments or to replace old systems.
+- Can be built for new developments or to replace old systems